Truinto/ONI-Modloader-SimpleMods/src/CustomizeCritter/README.txt

 - pickup_only_from_top: perhaps animation relevant
 - pickup_allow_mark: whenever can be marked for bagging (otherwise trap needed)
 - pickup_use_gun: perhaps animation relevant
-- tags: list of tags to be added to critter ("R:SomeTag" removes existing tags, "C:" clears all tags)
+- *tags: list of tags to be added to critter ("R:SomeTag" removes existing tags, "C:" clears all tags)
-- faction: group the critter belongs to
+- *faction: group the critter belongs to
 -- Prey
 -- Pest
-- species: creature type the critter belongs to (interacts with other logics)
+- *species: creature type the critter belongs to (interacts with other logics)
 - lures: list of elements the critter can be lured by
 - attackValue: attack value; note: whenever a critter uses this attack is dependend on the chore_table
-- chore_table: "chore_table" is a list of logic components applied to the critter; if automatically_populate is true, the mod will fill out missing components automatically; Sweepbot is disabled because of bugs; note: use print_all and print_verbose to extract the chore_table; note2: due to bugs a lot doesn't work as intended, use OVERRIDE_ID to copy a working chore_table from base creature
+- *chore_table: NOT WORKING! "chore_table" is a list of logic components applied to the critter; if automatically_populate is true, the mod will fill out missing components automatically; Sweepbot is disabled because of bugs; note: use print_all and print_verbose to extract the chore_table; note2: due to bugs a lot doesn't work as intended, use OVERRIDE_ID to copy a working chore_table from base creature
 - adultId: only is_baby; critter the baby will evolve into
-- eggId: only relevant for discover (so it shows up in menus)
+- *eggId: only relevant for discover (so it shows up in menus)
-- babyId: only relevant for discover (so it shows up in menus)
+- *babyId: only relevant for discover (so it shows up in menus)
 - dropOnMature: only is_baby; item drop when critter evolves
 - fertility_cycles: only is_adult; time between laying eggs
 - egg_chances: table of eggs and how likely they are (modifiers defined in egg_modifiers)